Phil Mickelson: 2022: LIV Golf

 Mickelson told a journalist that despite Saudi Arabians being "scary motherfuckers" who had murdered journalist Jamal Khashoggi and executed gay people, he supported the Saudi-backed LIV Golf because it offered an opportunity to reshape the PGA Tour.
 In response to these comments, Mickelson lost sponsors Amstel Light and KPMG.
 Mickelson announced he would be stepping away from golf to spend time with his family and would miss the 2022 Masters Tournament.
 In May, he also decided to withdraw from the PGA Championship which he won in 2021.
 On June 6, 2022, LIV Golf CEO Greg Norman announced that Mickelson will play in the first event on the LIV Golf Invitational Series beginning on June 9, 2022.
 On June 9, 2022, the first day of the LIV Golf Invitational London, the PGA Tour suspended Mickelson and 16 other current and former tour members for participating in a conflicting event without permission from the tour.

+2023

+At the 2023 Masters Tournament, Mickelson began the final day ten shots off of the lead, and finished in tied second.
+Shooting a 65, Mickelson equaled his lowest score at Augusta almost 27 years earlier.
+In the last seven holes, he scored five birdies and two pars.

+2025

+On September 21, Mickelson made remarks in response to congresswoman Ilhan Omar's commentary about Charlie Kirk.
+Mickelson posted on X: "Ilhan spews hate every time she opens her mouth, she came here fraudulently and will hopefully be sent back to Somalia soon."